Franchise owner with open sign

 How to Support Franchisees Facing a Labor Shortage

-With some sectors struggling to hire, how can franchisors create a culture that attracts employees to their brand?
+With franchisees struggling to hire, how can franchisors create a culture that attracts employees to their brand?

-The [email protected] survey asked franchise employees 24 core benchmark questions related to job satisfaction, engagement, management, brand leadership, and culture, as well as detailed personal questions about their position, compensation, benefits, and demographics.
+The Franchising at Work survey asked franchise employees 24 core benchmark questions related to job satisfaction, engagement, management, brand leadership, and culture, as well as detailed personal questions about their position, compensation, benefits, and demographics.

-From the research, some key findings emerged, namely that overall satisfaction is high (90%) but there is work to be done around some of the lowest rated areas, including compensation, recognition, long-term career opportunity, and communication from leadership.
+From the most recent research, some key findings emerged, namely that overall satisfaction is high (86%) but there is work to be done around some of the lowest rated areas, including compensation, recognition, long-term career opportunity, and communication from leadership.
 These all speak to the overall culture of the organization.
-In 2021, the increased risk of contracting the virus from customers and social justice issues have only magnified the importance of workplace culture.

 Create a Culture Where Employees Want to Work